hashicorp/terraform/website/source/docs/providers/circonus/r/check.html.markdown

 * `active` - (Optional) Whether or not the check is enabled or not (default `true`).

-* `brokers` - (Required) A list of broker CIDs.
-The brokers that are responsible for gathering the metrics.
-These can either be CIDs for Circonus brokers running in the cloud or enterprise brokers running in your datacenter.
-  One collection of metrics will be automatically created for each broker.
+* `collector` - (Required) A collector CIDs.
+The collector(s) that are responsible for gathering the metrics.
+These can either be CIDs for Circonus collectors running in the cloud or enterprise collectors running in your datacenter.
+One collection of metrics will be automatically created for each collector.
+Reminder: in Terraform the vernacular is "collector" where Circonus still refers to collectors as "brokers".

 * `config` - (Optional) Configuration options for this check.
 See below for a list of supported `config` attributes.

-* `metric_limit` - (Optional) Setting a metric limit will tell the Circonus backend to periodically look at the check to see if there are additional metrics the broker has seen that we should collect.
+* `metric_limit` - (Optional) Setting a metric limit will tell the Circonus backend to periodically look at the check to see if there are additional metrics the collector has seen that we should collect.
 It will not reactivate metrics previously collected and then marked as inactive.
 Values are `0` to disable, `-1` to enable all metrics or `N+` to collect up to the value `N` (both `-1` and `N+` can not exceed other account restrictions).